-The Innsbruck cable car trip that takes you from the city centre to the Hafelekar on the Nordkette is broken up into three stages.
-This guide tells you how to plan your trip, where to buy tickets, and what to see and do on the mountain.
+The Innsbruck cable car takes you from the city centre to the top of the Nordkette mountain in three stages.
+Find out what it costs to ride the Nordkette cable car, how it works, how much time to plan for the activity, and what to expect on the mountain.

-Section | Adult | Child |
+Section | Adult | Child (6-15) |

-Innsbruck – Hafelekar Return | €44,00 | €26,40 |
+Innsbruck – Hafelekar Return | €52,00 | €31,20 |

-Innsbruck – Hungerburg Return | €11,40 | €6,90 |
+Innsbruck – Hungerburg Return | €13,00 | €7,80 |

 Where to Buy Tickets

-There are manned ticket offices at the Congress and Hungerburg stations of the Nordkette cable car.
+There are manned ticket offices at the Congress and Hungerburg stations of the Nordkette cable cars.
 The other stations have ticket machines where you can pay by credit or debit card.
 You can also conveniently buy tickets online before your trip.

 Insider Tip

 A round trip with the Nordkette cable car is also included in the Innsbruck City Card.
-At €53,00 for 24 hours, this card is good value for money if you are planning to do more sightseeing, use other public transport or explore the Swarovski Crystal Worlds.
+At €59,00 for 24 hours, this card is good value for money if you are planning to do more sightseeing, use other public transport or explore the Swarovski Crystal Worlds.

 Innsbruck Cable Car Stages

-Congress to Hungerburg
+1. Congress to Hungerburg

 Innsbruck Congress (560 m) to Hungerburg (860 m) via Löwenhaus and Alpenzoo